vozbu/libslave/README.md

 Compiling
 -------------------------------------------------------------------

-Create directory "build" in source tree, step into it and run "cmake ..".
+Create directory "build" in source tree, step into it and run "cmake .. -DCMAKE_BUILD_TYPE=Release".
 Then, if configure step is complete, run "make".

 Review and edit Logging.h and SlaveStats.h to interface the library to